 When I was growing up, everyone ate margarine.
 Butter is better for our bodies.
 I buy unsalted sticks of butter.

 Recently, I heard that our bodies process fruit juice the same way it processes soft drinks.
 If you can’t resist having a glass of juice, read the nutrition label.
 If it says there are 30 g of sugar in an 8 oz. cup, measure out 1/3 cup which would be 10 g of sugar.
 Be careful what you consume with it.
 If you’re having it with a granola bar or a flavored packet of instant oatmeal, you will be ingesting more than 10 g of sugar.
 Or, squeeze an orange.
-You’ll get exactly the amount of juice you should have from one orange, and fresh squeezed orange juice is delicious.
+You’ll get exactly the amount of juice you should have from one orange.
+Fresh squeezed orange juice is delicious.
 If you squeeze the orange with a manual juicer, you will build up your arm muscles.

 Dried fruit contains a lot of sugar.
 Look at the nutrition label so you don’t eat more than 10 g of sugar, especially if you are eating it with another food that contains sugar.